 2) Personal Capital, my online wealth management software categorizes all my CDs under the Cash section on my homepage dashboard.
 I just noticed this after going through every single line item in my net worth and updating the values and refreshing my accounts for my year end review.

 At any given moment I've got less than $10,000 sitting in a bricks and mortar checking or savings account, which equates to one month or less of living expenses.
 My checking account pays 0.1% and my money market pays 0.2% with Citibank, which is why I loathe to have anything there.
-It's way better to keep liquid savings in an online savings account like EverBank or Capital One 360 where interest rates go up to 1.1%.
+It's way better to keep liquid savings in an online savings account where interest rates are higher.
 Your money is easily accessible and the bank is at least treating you with respect!

 People are confusing cash with CDs.
 A certificate of deposit is not cash, but an investment in a stable value bond issued by the bank that promises to pay you a coupon every month, quarter, or year until maturity.
 If you hold the CD until maturity, you get 100% of your principal back.
 The special attribute of a CD is that $250,000 is guaranteed by the FDIC for single account holders, and $500,000 is guaranteed by the FDIC for married couples.
 No such principal guarantee exists for stocks or corporate bonds.

 The proper comparison for a CD is a corporate bond.
 The main difference is that corporate bonds tend to have longer dated maturities, have trackable principal price movements, can be regularly bought and sold without penalty, and are issued by corporations, which are deemed higher risk.
 A bank issuing a CD is also a corporation, but it's deemed lower risk, even though the bank is using your funds to lend your money out at a higher spread because of the FDIC guarantee.
 As a result, the closest comparison to a CD is a US Treasury bond.